 Representatives, churches and individuals who are active in or concerned about mission among Muslims.

 What is the focus?

-- Provide networking opportunities for those involved in ministry among Muslims worldwide
+- Providing networking opportunities for those involved in ministry among Muslims worldwide

-- Discuss issues of common concern in an atmosphere that respects multiple, diverse perspectives
+- Discussing issues of common concern in an atmosphere that respects multiple, diverse perspectives

 - To consider joint projects as appropriate

 It should be noted that there can be severe restrictions in many Muslim-majority countries, and discretion is exercised in the use of information because of sensitive political situations.